Wildeboer Dellelce

 Wildeboer Dellelce is a Canadian securities and business transaction law firm.
 The firm was founded in 1993 by five partners from Stikeman Elliott LLP.

 In 2017 the firm added financial services following a 50 per cent stake in accounting firm Numeric Answers.

 In 2023 the firm was named as one of Canada's Best Law Firms in a Globe and Mail survey of Canadian lawyers.
+That same year the firm became sponsor and official legal services partner of Canada Basketball.